🥇 First Place — Hermes Agent Accelerated Business Hackathon

 Try it live

-Type any request.
+Type any refund excuse.
 Watch Nemotron + the kernel process it.

 The AI reads it.
-The verifier checks every factual claim against the real ledger.
+The verifier checks every factual claim against the real order record.
 When the facts don't hold, the kernel overrides the AI — even if the AI said APPROVE.

 Sandbox: ord_6006 · $80 · delivered · no defect · 19 days old